 One of the most common causes of skin irritation during summer is when owners use human shampoo for washing their cat or dog.
 The skin and coat of a cat or dog contains essential oils that they need to maintain healthy skin.
 Wash your dog regularly during summer, especially if they spend a lot of time outside, and always use an approved pet shampoo.

 If they develop a skin irritation, scratch constantly, or develop a rash, there are a number of reasons this could be occurring.
 In this case, it’s best to seek the advice of your vet.

-Always keep in mind that summer is the flea’s and tick’s favourite season and if your pet has been spending time outdoors or with other animals, the chances are they may have a few.
+Always keep in mind that summer is the flea’s and tick’s favourite season and if your pet has been spending time outdoors or with other animals, the chances are they may have picked up one or even a few.

-Wash regularly, apply flea and tick medication as proscribed and avoid over-grooming your pet.
-Cats should never be shaved for summer and dogs, although in some cases can be shaved to a point, should be given haircuts with care.
+Wash regularly, apply flea and tick medication as prescribed and avoid over-grooming your pet.
+Cats should never be shaved for summer and dogs, although in some cases can be shaved to a certain extent, should be clipped with utmost care.

 Finally, your vet will happily trim your pet’s nails if you don’t think you’re up to the challenge.
 They will even be able to assist you in learning the correct way for the future.